JENNENilyes/Wheel-of-fortune/README.md

         GAME PLAY :
           *The fist to play will be chosen randomly *The first puzzle will be shown
-          *You will choose between : Choice 1: Guessing the puzzle solution "<<endl;
-                                     Choice 2: Buying a vowel if the player had enough money (since the second turn)."<<endl;
+          *You will choose between : Choice 1: Guessing the puzzle solution Choice 2: Buying a vowel if the player had enough money (since the second turn).
-                                     Choice 3: Spinning the wheel and guessing a consonant "<<endl;
+                                     Choice 3: Spinning the wheel and guessing a consonant

-          *At the end of the 3rd round the player who have more money win the game "<<endl;
+          *At the end of the 3rd round the player who have more money win the game

 ![1](https://user-images.githubusercontent.com/64171895/137002196-61794a11-1ae3-45b4-956a-d4278b0e2a0e.JPG)
 ![2](https://user-images.githubusercontent.com/64171895/137002210-d68dacdc-2587-4eec-be9b-256c69ce4716.JPG)